awebfactory/golang-vm/README.md

 ## Ansible playbook - golang vm

+Spin up a golang development environment with a MEAN stack on the side.

 This Vagrant and Virtualbox based Ansible playbook sets up a Go development environment.

 For persistence, two alternatives are included: